hijiriworld/intuitive-custom-post-order/readme.txt

 == Changelog ==

+= 1.2.0 =

+* Sortable UI that Visually cleared.
+(Change cursor, and so on.)
+* Sortable items can be dragged only vertically.
+* Quick Edit Menu was enabled.
+* It is not collapse of the cell widths any more whenever dragging any items.

 = 1.1.1 =

-* Update fixed
+* Bug fixed

 = 1.1.0 =

-* In order to prevent the trouble due to not configuration of screen-per-page, automatically screen-per-page is configurated to 999.
+* screen-per-page is configurated to '999' automatically to prevent the trouble due to not setting it.
 * Excluding custom query which uses 'order' or 'orderby' parameters, in 'get_posts' or 'query_posts' and so on.

 = 1.0.0 =